decretist/Dissertation/Chapter4/burrows.md

-of disputed or unknown attribution, a small and well-defined number of candidates for authorship---Hamilton, Jay, Madison---to whom those numbers might be attributed, and securely attributed samples from each of the candidates, conveniently from the same work no less.
+of disputed or unknown attribution, a small and well-defined number of candidates for authorship---Hamilton, Jay, Madison---to whom those numbers might be attributed, and securely attributed samples from each of the candidates, conveniently from the same work.

 Such an approach is obviously not possible in the case of the *dicta* from Gratian's *Decretum*.
 As the survey in Chapter 3 above indicated,